 Juvenile fish are inspected for the presence of pathogens and other conditions on a monthly basis following ponding (AFS-FHS 2014).
-The 2016 brood year juveniles were generally healthy throughout the rearing period (Table 21).
-Inspection results for brood years 1995 through 2009 are provided in Appendix D.
+The 2017 brood year juveniles were generally healthy throughout the rearing period with the exception of fish reared in Raceway Bank C (Table 21).
+The presence of bacterial gill disease appeared in several raceway ponds in Bank C. This resulted in periods of elevated mortalities which prompted treatments with minerally balanced granulated solar salts.
+Inspection results for brood years 1995 through 2009 are provided in Appendix C.